X (1992 video game): Reception

 Early reviews for X were mixed, with many praising its technological accomplishments on the system but criticizing its high difficulty.
 Famitsu magazine compared the game to Star Luster, being impressed by the game's 3D wireframe technology and sense of realism, while criticizing its difficulty for being too hard for beginners especially.
 Family Computer Magazine had a similar response, saying that it could drive away potential players with its high difficulty level, while simultaneously praising its 3D gameplay and soundtrack, claiming that it could easily be brought over to the Super Famicom with the addition of color and newer features.
-Nintendo Power staff was impressed by the technical capabilities of the game, comparing the visuals to the virtual reality BattleTech Center in Chicago, calling it one of the most exciting Nintendo titles.
-Joypad Magazine staff meanwhile found it to be an interesting game, praising it for being so different compared to other Game Boy games.
+Nintendo Power staff were impressed by the technical capabilities of the game, comparing the visuals to the virtual reality BattleTech Center in Chicago, calling it one of the most exciting Nintendo titles.
+Joypad magazine staff meanwhile found it to be an interesting game, praising it for being so different compared to other Game Boy games.

 In retrospect, X has been cited as a landmark title in the Game Boy's lifespan for its usage of 3D wireframe graphics.
 Polygon listed it as the 30th greatest Game Boy game of all time for being a "tour-de-force of Game Boy technical prowess", highly praising its 3D visuals and free-range movement.
 They also stated that its technological feats alone made the game worth owning.
 Writer Sam Machkovech of Ars Technica felt similarly on its technical prowess, calling it "incredible" and lamenting that it was never released in English.
 Writer Jeremy Parish stated that X was a more impressive creation than Star Fox for not requiring any additional hardware and for being made on the Game Boy, praising its 3D graphics and its more ambitious design compared to Star Fox.
 Simultaneously, he criticized the game's lack of variety in combat and for several missions being drawn out and repetitive.
 He concluded his review by saying the game was worth owning for its historical importance and technological accomplishments.
 He expressed a desire to see it resurrected through a hypothetical Game Boy Mini platform.
 The book Nostalgia GB Perfect Guide! cited it as an important title in the console's history, saying that it helped pave the way for Star Fox, which was a game created by the collaboration between Nintendo and Argonaut.
 They recommended the game to fans of similar games such as Star Luster, praising its slow-paced gameplay and soundtrack.